Learn more about writing awesome takeaways

 - Remain kind, supportive, and thoughtful

-If you are an indie writer, either established (you have your own blog) or promising (you are thinking about writing regularly to get published), you can email us at email@example.com and we will guide you through the steps to becoming a verified contributor.
+If you are an indie writer, either established (you have your own blog) or promising (you are thinking about writing regularly to get published), fill the form here and we will guide you through the steps to becoming a verified contributor.
 Your takeaways will be seen publicly and you will gain access to a larger audience on Clind.